Li-ZK/CDFS-CASCL-2024/README.md

 # CDFS-CASCL-2024
 This is a code demo for the paper "Cross-Domain Few-shot Hyperspectral Image Classification with Cross-Modal Alignment and Supervised Contrastive Learning".
+The access link of the paper is https://doi.org/10.1109/TGRS.2024.3407201.

 ## Requirements